-What that means in that the heel is shock absorbent, and that you will feel more comfortable with each step.
+What that means is that the heel is shock absorbent and that you will feel more comfortable with each step.
 Additionally, it will provide better stability and support, which will ultimately result in less sprained ankles.

-As for the Targhee boots (right), they have an injected TPU heel-capture system.
+As for the Targhee boots, they have an injected TPU heel-capture system.
 This will also provide you with plenty of stability and support, and just slightly worse shock absorption.

-The same can be said for the Targhee boots (right).
-But, these do have much more aggressive lugs on their outsole, so they will provide you better grip on different types of terrain.
+The same can be said for the Targhee boots.
+But, these do have much more aggressive lugs on their outsole, so they will provide you a better grip on different types of terrain.
 Overall, I would say that the Targhee boots are a better choice if you are looking for superb traction and grip on any surface.

 As for the Voyageur boots, they are equipped with an ESS torsion stability shank, which will significantly help with shock absorption.
 But it will also help ensure that nothing is able to puncture the boot, or (God forbid) your feet.
 However, there are no other features for improved durability to speak of.

-But both boots will be very comfortable, and will give you great grip on different types of terrain.
-That’s why I can’t tell you point blank that one is better than the other.
-Both have their advantages and disadvantages, and are suited for different types of people.
+But both boots will be very comfortable and will give you a great grip on different types of terrain.
+That’s why I can’t tell you point-blank that one is better than the other.
+Both have their advantages and disadvantages and are suited for different types of people.

 Head over to Amazon and see how you like their prices.
 Maybe those will help you make up your mind.
 And if you are having a tough time making a decision even after that, you can also check out how the Targhees compare to the Durand boots.